Primate Services

 Year-round Dedication

-The CNPRC mission ensures the highest quality of animal care and well-being and demonstrates leadership in the field of nonhuman primate care, enrichment, and social housing.
+The NBRI mission ensures the highest quality of animal care and well-being and demonstrates leadership in the field of nonhuman primate care, enrichment, and social housing.
 The state-of-the-art research and scientific findings at the Center contribute to the understanding and treatment of human and animal disease, but also increase knowledge of nonhuman primate behavior, nutrition, reproduction, development, health, and social networks, leading to further advancements in the level of care provided.

-The CNPRC houses approximately 4,800 monkeys for research.
-The majority are rhesus monkeys (Macaca mulatta), with a small population of South American titi monkeys (Callicebus cupreus).
+The majority of monkeys are rhesus monkeys (Macaca mulatta), with a small population of South American titi monkeys (Callicebus cupreus).
+The Institute also houses an aged colony, ranging in age up to 38 years, and partially supported by the National Institute on Aging.